Do you want to control your Spotify music playback from Mac’s top menu bar? If yes, let me show you two easy ways to do that.

 Mac users with a preference for streaming their favorite music tracks via Spotify instead of Apple Music are going to love an extension for macOS dubbed SpotMenu.

-Once installed, a new icon appears in your Menu Bar that looks an a lot like the Spotify app icon:
+Once installed, a new icon appears in your menu bar that looks a lot like the Spotify app icon:

-When you start to play any music in Spotify, you can click the Menu Bar icon to interact with what’s playing:
+When you start to play any music on Spotify, you can click the menu bar icon to interact with what’s playing:

-Having the artist and song name appear in the Menu Bar is optional, but I think it’s a nice touch because it lets me see what’s playing without having to open the app.
+Having the artist and song name appear in the menu bar is optional, but I think it’s a nice touch because it lets me see what’s playing without having to open the app.
+This feature makes it superior to Apple’s Now Playing implementation.

 Among the things you can configure are: